cdl-geneseo/geneseo-dictionary/D/Down.md

 # Down

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Down

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 AJ: Ready for/Committed; &quot;I am down to go to the movies tonight.&quot; In NDAS as AAE influence.
 S96 AJ - Continues to be falling out of use in the Spring of 1999.
 Brognano, D. McGiveron